 What makes this more confusing is that the keyboard layout on this screen follows the default keyboard layout of the Windows installation media language, and not the Windows user, default, or system language and locale or keyboard layout settings.
 In other words, the only way to change the language and thus the keyboard layout on this screen is to download a Windows installation media which uses your preferred keyboard layout and reinstall Windows.

 Notably, when configuring a pre-boot environment password for Windows Device Encryption; you’ll be prompted to use letters, numbers, and special symbols.
-There is no warning or information provided if you’re using a keyboard layout that is different from the keyboard layout that you’ll be required to input on the boot screen.
+There’s no warning or information provided if you’re using a keyboard layout that’s different from the keyboard layout that you’ll be required to input on the boot screen.

-Depending on your keyboard layout and language settings, it may in fact be impossible for you to input the same password again in the BitLocker pre-boot environment as you created for your system inside Windows.
-Unless you have your device’s BitLocker recovery key at the ready, you may be permanently locked out of your Windows installation.
+Depending on your keyboard layout and language settings, it may be impossible for you to input the same password again in the BitLocker pre-boot environment as you created for your system inside Windows.
+Unless you’ve your device’s BitLocker recovery key at the ready, you may be permanently locked out of your Windows installation.

 You can leave feedback to Microsoft and vote on this report in the Windows Feedback Hub (link only works on Windows 10) to let them know you consider this an important issue.